Sandra Rotman: Education and honours

 Rotman attended Toronto Teachers College, graduating in 1958.
 In 1960–61, she studied Fine Arts at Barnard College in New York.
 She continued her studies at the University of Toronto, receiving her BA in 1975.

 In 2006, Rotman was created a member of the Order of Ontario, and in 2007 she was awarded an honorary LL.D. by the University of Toronto.

-In advance of the 2010 Vancouver Olympic Games, the Rotmans were selected to be torchbearers for the Vancouver 2010 Olympic Torch Run in Toronto on December 17, 2009.
+In advance of the 2010 Vancouver Olympic Games, the Rotmans were selected to be torchbearers for the Vancouver 2010 Olympic Torch Run in Toronto on 17 December 2009.

 The Rotmans received the Outstanding Philanthropists Award from The Association of Fundraising Professionals in 2009.

 In 2010, the Rotmans received the Beth Sholom Brotherhood Humanitarian Award.

 In 2013, she was made a Member of the Order of Canada "for her leadership in support of health care and the arts, notably as a driver of initiatives in global and mental health".

+Personal life

+She married Joseph L. Rotman in 1959; they have two children, Janis and Kenneth.
+She lives in Toronto, Canada.